 Easy Baked Shrimp Dip

-There’s this supposed rule that you shouldn’t mix cheese and seafood.
+This Baked Shrimp Dip is a perfect example that rules are made to be broken.
+There is a supposed rule that you shouldn’t mix cheese and seafood.
 I guess that’s a good guideline if you are planning on putting a block of provolone on some salmon.
-But, sometimes seafood and cheese go quite well together like in this awesome and easy baked shrimp dip!
+But, sometimes seafood and cheese go quite well together.

-One of the first things I ever felt comfortable cooking for others was a hot crab dip with loads of Old Bay and cream cheese (version of it in this appetizer post).
+One of the first things I ever felt comfortable cooking for others was a hot crab dip with loads of Old Bay and cream cheese.
 It taught me the genius that can be seafood and cheese if you bake into a creamy dip.

 This shrimp version is equally good and maybe even better in some aspects.
 I like the chunks of shrimp in the dip.
 Plus, I like to add a little spice with a red chili pepper and some cheddar cheese for some sharpness.